gehuhaldwani/techgeeks/src/content/blog/2023-09-10-registeration-engineer-x.md

 ---
 title: "EngineerX: A Day of Digital Discovery"
-ogImage: images/engineer_x_poster.jpg
+description: Get ready for an action-packed day full of digital entertainment at our upcoming A Day of Digital Discovery event on September 15, 2023.
+author: Tech Geeks
-pubDatetime: 2023-09-10
+pubDatetime: 2023-09-10T08:30:00.000Z
+featured: false
 draft: false
-author: Tech Geeks
 tags:
   - BGMI
   - eSports
-description: Get ready for an action-packed day full of digital entertainment at our upcoming A Day of Digital Discovery event on September 15, 2023.
+ogImage: images/engineer_x_poster.jpg
 ---
 Get ready for an action-packed day full of digital entertainment at our upcoming A Day of Digital Discovery event on September 15, 2023.
 This exciting event will feature the following competitions and activities:

 ### Rapid Fire and Buzzer Round: